-(I like cats and dogs.)
+(I like dogs and cats.)

 Me gustan los perros pero no los gatos.

-(I like dogs, but I don’t like cats.)
+(I like dogs, but not cats.)

 14. Contracción (Contraction)

 A contraction is the fusion of two words into one.
-While we have a lot of them in English, Spanish only has two contractions, al (a + el) and del (de + el).
+While we have a lot of them in English, Spanish only has two contractions: al (a + el) and del (de + el).